arasgungore/CMPE160-projects/ShipsAndPorts/README.md

 ### Input

-In the first line, there is a number N, which represents the total

-number of events that occur during the simulation.
+In the first line, there is a number N, which represents the total number of events that occur during the simulation.

 In the following N lines, the actions are specified in their customized format as described below.
 In other words, each distinct line represents an event with a specific action in the port management system.
-Please note that the test cases will not cover any erroneous input with regards to the format.
+Please note that the test cases will not cover any erroneous input regarding the format.

 The possible actions are encoded through separate numbers:

 ```
-1.Creating a container
+1. Creating a container
-2.Creating a ship
+2. Creating a ship
-3.Creating a port
+3. Creating a port
-4.Loading a container to a ship
+4. Loading a container to a ship
-5.Unloading a container from a ship
+5. Unloading a container from a ship
-6.Ship sails to another port
+6. Ship sails to another port
-7.Ship is refueled
+7. Ship is refueled
 ```

 1. When creating a container, three or four inputs are given